Florddev/laravel-auto-routing/README.md

 - Automatic route naming based on controller and method names
 - Compatibility with Laravel's existing routing features (middlewares, prefixes, etc.)
 - Seamless integration with Laravel's route groups
+- Controller-level route configuration using attributes
+- Flexible attribute options for both controller and method levels
+- Ability to auto route a directory and exclude specific controllers or directories from auto-routing

 ## Requirements